-Soft sand, tangled woods, and a promontory overlooking three US States (NY, CT, RI) render a getaway here one of the most relaxing and Zen-tranquil you’ll ever find, providing you come off season.
+Soft sand, tangled woods, and a promontory overlooking three US States (NY, CT, RI) render a getaway here one of the most relaxing and Zen-tranquil you’ll ever find, providing you come off-season.

 Go beach-combing, play golf at one of America’s Top 50 Public Courses (a State Park!), wander miles of oceanfront and forest, and discover a tiny Japanese Garden of a motel, tucked away from the maddening crowds on this Montauk NY getaway.

-What To Do In Montauk NY
+Things To Do In Montauk NY

 BEACH IT: Hither Hills State Park